Particular/docs.particular.net/transports/rabbitmq/rabbitmqclient-nuget.md

 Due to the API/NuGet versioning strategy of RabbitMQ.Client, there are some complexities involved when using this package from external libraries like NServiceBus.RabbitMQ.

-Most libraries NServiceBus integrates with follow [semantive versioning](http://semver.org/); those libraries do not make breaking changes in minor or patch releases.
+Most libraries NServiceBus integrates with follow [semantic versioning](http://semver.org/); those libraries do not make breaking changes in minor or patch releases.
 So the NuGet range for these libraries is generally `≥ CurrentMajor && < NextMajor` and it is safe for the consumer of these libraries to move between any minor of the current major version.

-The RabbitMQ.Client library does not follow semantive versioning; they are free to make breaking changes in major, minor or patch releases.
+The RabbitMQ.Client library does not follow semantic versioning; they are free to make breaking changes in major, minor or patch releases.

 For example, between versions 3.5.1 and 3.5.2 of RabbitMQ.Client the public type `RabbitMQ.Client.Framing.Impl.Connection` had two public fields and three public methods removed (though none of these affect the API surface area used by NServiceBus.RabbitMQ).